Salted duck egg

-A salted duck egg is an East Asian preserved food product made by soaking duck eggs in brine, or packing each egg in damp, salted charcoal.
+A salted duck egg is an East Asian preserved food product made by soaking duck eggs in brine or packing each egg in damp, salted charcoal.
 In Asian supermarkets across the Western world, these eggs are sometimes sold covered in a thick layer of salted charcoal paste.
-The eggs may also be sold with the salted paste removed, wrapped in plastic, and vacuum packed.
-From the salt curing process, the salted duck eggs have a briny aroma, a gelatin-like egg white and a firm-textured, round yolk that is bright orange-red in color.
+The eggs may also be sold with the salted paste removed, wrapped in plastic, and vacuum-packed.
+From the salt curing process, the salted duck eggs have a briny aroma, a gelatin-like egg white, and a firm-textured, round yolk that is bright orange-red.